Digital Government at work in Belgium

 e-ID, the keystone for modernized, strengthened social cohesion

 Belgium is an example of the convergence between e-Gov. 2.0, that is the “Citizen-Centric Government”, and good governance geared towards sustainable development.
-Like a number of pioneering European countries, Belgium signed up to this vision of the future when its eGov strategy was adopted in 2003, and then amended in 2007.
+Like a number of pioneering European countries, Belgium signed up to this vision of the future when its eGov strategy was adopted in 2003, and then amended in 2007 and reaping digital dividends.
 Putting clichés to one side, it must be said that pragmatism is part of the genetic make-up of Belgians.

 Because of this pragmatism, when it came to setting priorities, given the scale of the issue, Belgium humbly realized that perhaps designing intelligent systems was less important than listening to the opinions of representative bodies, communities, citizen groups, academic experts, entrepreneurs, regional, federal and local bodies and all cultural or governmental authorities, in particular on their vision for their individual or collective future.